USEPA/EPA_OMEGA_Model/doc/source/2_getting_started.rst

 Viewing the Results
 ^^^^^^^^^^^^^^^^^^^
 After OMEGA model runs have completed, the results generated for each session are available in the associated ``out`` folder in .csv file format.
-In addition, select model outputs can be viewed in the ``Results`` tab of the graphical user interface.